pkrlfamous/SAQP-Data/README.md

-# SAQP-Data
+# SAQP-DATA

-This repository has the QPS result of Secure Approximate Query Processing using the Private Blockchain(SAQP) in hyperledger fabric.
+This repository contains performance measurements of queries per second and block creation time in a multi-organizational Hyperledger Fabric network.